rparida1052/cobalt-assignment/README.md

    - Run `npx prisma generate` in backend directory
    - Check your `DATABASE_URL` in `.env`

+5. **Scheduled messages not sending**
+   - Check that the backend scheduler is running
+   - Verify the scheduled time is in the future
+   - Check server logs for scheduler errors

 ### Testing
 ```bash
 # Test backend endpoints